jesusch10/bdp1-project/README.md

 # BDP1 project

 ## 1. Computational challenge:
-The computational challenge consists on building an infrastructure to align 300 million of sequences against the human reference genome using the Burrows-Wheeler Aligner (BWA).
-The infrastructure contains three different sites built on different Google Cloud projects to simulate the geographical distribution.
-The first site will be the High Throughput Computing (HTC) site, with more copies of the same program run in parallel.
+The computational challenge consists on building an infrastructure to align 554.000 sequences per patient against the HG19 against the human reference genome using the Burrows-Wheeler Aligner (BWA).
+The infrastructure contains two different sites: the High Throughput Computing (HTC) site and the High Performance Computing (HPC) site, both built on Google Cloud with different subnets specified in the network settings to simulate the geographical distribution.
-## 2. High throughput computing (HTC) site:
+## 2. HTC site:
 HTC site is designed to run copies of the same program in parallel.
 It consists of one master node (`htc-instance`) and two working nodes (`slave-1` and `slave-2`, which has been created later as an image of `slave-1`).
 All instances run the CentOS 7 operating system with e2-standard-2 type machine (2 vCPUs and 8 GB of memory).

 ![image](https://github.com/jesusch10/bdp1-project/assets/136498796/d855d570-032a-43db-ac41-2c2690403886)